Understanding The Science: What Is Systems Psychology?

 Next up, Cybernetics.
 Stemming from the Greek word for "steersman," it refers to the study of systems and processes in mechanical, biological, and social systems.
 For example, ever wondered how a thermostat maintains a room's temperature?

 That's a simple example of a cybernetic system.
-It's all about feedback loops and regulation.
+It's all about feedback loops and control.
 In Systems Psychology, cybernetics helps explain how people respond to feedback from their environment and adjust their behaviors accordingly.

 The application of systems psychology